Cyrillic script: Letterforms and type design

 The development of Cyrillic letter forms passed directly from the medieval stage to the late Baroque, without a Renaissance phase as in Western Europe.
 Late Medieval Cyrillic letters (categorized as vyaz' and still found on many icon inscriptions today) show a marked tendency to be very tall and narrow, with strokes often shared between adjacent letters.

-Peter the Great, Tsar of Russia, mandated the use of westernized letter forms (ru) in the early 18th century.
+Peter the Great, Tsar of Russia, mandated the use of westernized letter forms in the early 18th century, in what is known as his civil script.
 Over time, these were largely adopted in the other languages that use the script.
 Thus, unlike the majority of modern Greek typefaces that retained their own set of design principles for lower-case letters (such as the placement of serifs, the shapes of stroke ends, and stroke-thickness rules, although Greek capital letters do use Latin design principles), modern Cyrillic types are much the same as modern Latin types of the same typeface family.
 The development of some Cyrillic computer fonts from Latin ones has also contributed to a visual Latinization of Cyrillic type.

 Lowercase forms

 Letters Ge, De, I, Short I, Em, Te, Tse, Be and Ve in upright (printed) and cursive (handwritten) variants.
-(Top is set in Georgia type, bottom in Odesa Script.)
+(Top is set in Georgia type, bottom in Odessa Script.)

 Cyrillic uppercase and lowercase letter forms are not as differentiated as in Latin typography.
 Though both Latin and Cyrillic types feature letters whose upper- and lowercase forms differ more in size and proportion than in shape (such as Latin C c, V v, Z z), these form a minority of the Latin alphabet but a majority of Cyrillic (particularly in upright rather than italic forms).
 Still, a good-quality Cyrillic typeface will include separate small-caps glyphs.

 Cyrillic typefaces, as well as Latin ones, have roman and italic forms (practically all popular modern computer fonts include parallel sets of Latin and Cyrillic letters, where many glyphs, uppercase as well as lowercase, are shared by both).
 However, the native typeface terminology in most Slavic languages (for example, in Russian) does not use the words "roman" and "italic" in this sense.
 (Note: The Russian name ital'yanskiy shrift (Italian type) refers to a particular typeface family, whereas rimskiy shrift (roman type) is just a synonym for Latin type, Latin alphabet.)
 Instead, the nomenclature follows German naming patterns:

 Alternative variants of lowercase (cursive) Cyrillic letters: Б/б, Д/д, Г/г, И/и, П/п, Т/т, Ш/ш.